DMXMax/vixenEffectFix/README.md

 As of Vixen 3.5u4 (build 819) sequences exported in the Falcon Pi Player 2.x format produces a file that is off by one with what FPP is expecting.
 The result the sequence being noticably off-color from when the sequence itself is played.

 It is very likely that future builds of FPP or Vixen will address this issue.
-In the meantime, I built this nifty golan app to fix the file.
+In the meantime, I built this nifty golang app to fix the file.

 Usage: